 What a weird question!
-As is well known, most European countries (with the exception of UK and France) suffer from shrinking populations.
+As is well known, most European countries (with the exception of UK and France) are suffering from shrinking populations.
 A shortfall of young contributors threatens public pension schemes burdened with ageing baby boomers.
 A new kind of old age poverty is looming; young people are being told that they will never achieve their parents' standard of living.

 Germany has launched an immigration campaign comparable to Israel's and attracted 1.1 million migrants in 2015 alone.
 “Slaves for Germany's industry” called them France's Marine Le Pen.
 Economists see them as future taxpayers expected to fill gaping holes among the German work force.

 In this context, immigration is interpreted as beneficial as mother's milk, not only in Europe.

 Time magazine said: “... the vast majority of the economic literature argues that a more liberal immigration policy would be good for the U.S. economy as a whole.”
 Ronald Reagan told the Republicans: “Whatever happens, don't stop immigration!”

 Cleveland OH is at the bottom of the ranking for job growth potential among 66 large American cities, only four steps above Camden NJ, the monument of de-industrialization and crime.

 "Cleveland is dying," says Jim Russell.
 "Not only has the per-capita income gone up in Cleveland as the population has declined, it is growing at a faster rate than in Columbus where the population is on the upswing."

 Although Columbus OH enjoys a middle-level ranking for job growth, it has been overtaken by Cleveland in per capita income.
 From 2003-12, the Cleveland metro's total personal income increased by about $20 million.